ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 This native parser template is structured as a list of parsers, each containing the following key-value pairs:

--  ``example``: An example line of the text line to be parsed
+-  ``example`` - An example line of the text line to be parsed
--  ``getval``: A regular expression using named capture groups to store the extracted data
+-  ``getval`` - A regular expression using named capture groups to store the extracted data
--  ``result``: A data tree, populated as a template, from the parsed data
+-  ``result`` - A data tree, populated as a template, from the parsed data
--  ``shared``: (optional) The shared key makes the parsed values available to the rest of the parser entries until matched again.
+-  ``shared`` - (optional) The shared key makes the parsed values available to the rest of the parser entries until matched again.

-The following example task uses ``cli_parse`` with the native parser and the example template above:
+The following example task uses ``cli_parse`` with the native parser and the example template above to parse the ``show interface`` command from a Cisco NXOS device:

 .. code-block:: yaml